rev-net/memo/pitch.md

 With revnets, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

 We're calling on partners who believe in this revenue-forward version of the open internet to join the $REV network.
 The more we help each emergent revnet win, the more we win.
+Read Part 2 of this memo if you're leaning in.

 ### Examples